Maravedis/plutonium-issues-doc/docs/import-mirror.md

 # Set up Plutonium to use a mirror for future imports (Official Mirror)

-This is the easiest thing to do, bar [using the extension to fix everything](easiest-way.md).
+This is the easiest thing to do to fix future imports, bar [using the extension to fix everything](easiest-way.md).

 ## Open the  plutonium configuration